alexed1/LightningFlowComponents/flow_screen_components/dynamicQuestionFSC/README.md

 Want to suggest an improvement or report a bug?
 Do that here.  (https://github.com/alexed1/LightningFlowComponents/issues) undefined
 Know a little javascript and want to add some improvements?
 Pull requests are welcome. (https://github.com/alexed1/LightningFlowComponents/pulls) If you're thinking of adding much complexity to the user interface, though, you probably should fork the repo, because we want to keep this baseline version easy-to-use.

+Changes

+v 1.1
+ParentQuestion now uses the values "yes" and "no" instead of "true" and "false" for its selected option.
+Can now set default values:
+ParentQuestion can be set with the new attribute "Parent Question Default Value".
+This should resolve to the string values "yes" or "no"